 READ MORE: The Coolest Zoo Wedding Venues

-27. The Lamb Tavern, City of London
+27. The Aviary, City of London

 30. Sunbeam Studios, Notting Hill

 Sunbeam Studios is a gorgeous Grade II-listed building near Notting Hill.
-It’s a blank canvas which you can totally transform to suit your wedding style, as well as priding itself on being eco-friendly.
+It’s a blank canvas that you can totally transform to suit your wedding style, as well as priding itself on being eco-friendly.
 It also hosts lots of fashion shoots and only books 25 functions a year making it super exclusive!
 Outside there’s a private garden to capture some beautiful wedding photos.